How Can I Protect My Kids?

 To protect your kids during a divorce, consider the following:

 - Be honest, but discreet.
-While you should take time to explain the essentials of your divorce to your children, avoid giving them too much detail and thereby drawing them into the fight.
+While you should take time to explain to your children, avoid giving them too much detail.

 - If possible, settle your divorce outside of court by going the uncontested route.

 - Avoid talking poorly about your spouse in front of your children.

 - Don’t try to get your children on “your side.”

 - Keep divorce issues separate from co-parenting issues.

 - Don’t put children in the middle of you and your former spouse.
 They’re not a messenger or a spy.

 - You should encourage your children's relationship with their other parent.

 - Make sure that you have life insurance to secure child support and alimony payments